 “We are delighted that Dr. Ndhlovu has agreed to take the helm of our Scientific Advisory Committee,” said Kevin Robert Frost, amfAR’s chief executive officer.
 “He brings the perfect mix of expertise and experience to the role and I have no doubt he’ll do an excellent job of overseeing the committee’s deliberations and ensuring that our precious funds are invested wisely.”

-At Weill Cornell Medicine, Dr. Ndhlovu is also a faculty member of its Cardiovascular Research Institute, where his focus is HIV and heart disease.
+At Weill Cornell Medicine, Dr. Ndhlovu is also a faculty member of the Feil Family Brain and Mind Research Institute, where his focus is on HIV and the brain.
 He is co-editor-in-chief of AIDS Research and Human Retroviruses and has published over 100 articles in scientific journals.